Last Updated on September 24, 2022 by maximosecrets

 Classifications can exist in hierarchies with multiple levels, two should be sufficient for locations and assets.
 For assets you could have hundreds of classifications, think of each classification as a noun that you join with other nouns, for example the noun centrifugal can be added to pumps, fans, and compressors.

 The attributes can be of three types, ALN, NUMERIC and TABLE.
-A DATE attribute type has been added to the Service Request, but at the time of writing this is not yet available on other specifications.
+A fourth DATE attribute type was added to the Service Request, and recently in Maximo Application Suite v8.8 it has been added to several other objects including Items, Locations and Assets, but it is not available on all objects.
 ALN and NUMERIC types will be used, TABLE type rarely on location and asset specifications.
+A TABLE type is a lookup against data held elsewhere in Maximo, for example you could use a table lookup to lookup a company or a person.

 The use of domains to provide a set of values will be common, an ALN domain on an ALN type attribute, a NUMERIC or NUMRANGE domain for NUMERIC type attributes.
 The use of a Unit of Measure will also be common for location and asset-based attributes.